 Mount Damavand, the highest peak in Iran and the highest volcano in Asia and the Middle East, is located in the central part of the Alborz mountain range south of Lake Māzandarān and in the town of Āmol, in the Māzandarān region to a distance of 69 km north-east of Tehrān.

-This volcanic mountain that is also mentioned in myths and literary works in Persian, with a height of 5610 meters above sea level, when the air is clean and sunny, is visible from the cities of Tehrān, Varāmin, Qom and also from the southern shores of the Caspian Sea.
+This mountain of volcanic origin which is also mentioned in myths and literary works in Persian, with a height of 5610 meters above sea level, when the air is clean and there is sunshine, is visible from the cities of Tehrān, Varāmin, Qom and also from the southern shores of the Caspian Sea.

 In winter the temperature in the Damāvand heights reaches 60 degrees below zero and in summer at 1-2 degrees below zero.
 The average rainfall here is equal to 1400 millimeters per year and rainfall in the hills is generally in the form of snow.